origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 }
 ```

-An "Actors" class that refers to the contents of the `actors.csv` array would need to use a selector like this: `root.values('actors.csv').values()`
+An "Actors" class that refers to the contents of the `actors.csv` array would need to use a selector like this:

+`root.values('actors.csv').values()`

-Alternatively, if we didn't have an `actors.csv` array, we could still refer to "Actor" entities using this selector (promoting the keys inside `movies.json` as distinct entities): `root.values('movies.json').values('cast').keys().promote()`
+Alternatively, if we didn't have an `actors.csv` array, we could still refer to "Actor" entities using this selector (promoting the keys inside `movies.json` as distinct entities):

+`root.values('movies.json').values('cast').keys().promote()`

 The selector defines a location in the data, that the stream uses to extract a series of items (keys, values, objects, or arrays).
 The series of characters in the selector are called _tokens_—these indicate where and how items should be extracted from the raw data that has been loaded or linked.

-This snippet should give you a feel for what this is trying to enable:
+Ultimately, we want streams to be able to do things like:
 ```javascript
 // Streams reinterpret a "root" object that can contain all kinds of things const root = {